-Clustered serenely on 15 acres of woods and hills, 25 separate but adjacent cemeteries form the Roslyn Historical Cemetery.
+Clustered serenely on 15 acres of woods and hills are 25 separate but adjacent cemeteries form the Roslyn Historical Cemetery.
 Since 1887, land was donated by or was purchased from the Northern Pacific Company by fraternal ethnic and civic organization for burial of their deceased members.
 At least 24 nationalities are represented within the nearly 5,000 graves.
 The cemeteries were listed on the National Historic Register in 1978.

 Burial customs from the those countries can be observed today.
 Many graves seem to be above the ground due to the placement of curbings.
 It was not uncommon to have a ‘footstone’ placed with the hope that in more affluent times a headstone could be purchased and erected.
 The ornate and picturesque fences around some plots were originally erected to protect the site from foraging cattle and wildlife.

 The Italians and Yugoslavians especially used elaborate markers.
 Icons of the departed, pictures encased in ceramic and embedded in the tombstones were used quite frequently.
 A newer method of adding a likeness of the deceased to the stone is photo etching.
 There are several fine examples of this in the Memorial Garden section of the cemeteries.